MichaelCurrin/code-cookbook/recipes/artificial-intelligence/llm.md

 ### System prompt

+Get consistent formatting, code style, type annotations, and documentation for your generated code.

 Recommended - put this in your LLM assistant's system prompt or for Cursor put it in Cursor Settings under Rules for AI.
 Otherwise at the start of the conversation.

 ```